 Booking details: Private Tokyo Tsukiji Market Tour

 A market purely dedicated to fish doesn’t get this big overnight.
 So, what’s Tsukiji Market’s story?
-Visit the market with the help of a local English-speaking tour guide and you can learn all about the history of the market while exploring the seemingly neverending stalls of fish, fruit and veg.
+Visit the market with the help of a local English-speaking tour guide and you can learn all about the history of the market while exploring the seemingly neverending stalls of fish, fruit, and veg.

-The 3.5-hour tour starts from 7 am and includes a fresh sushi breakfast and a full tour of both the inner and outer markets.
+The 3.5-hour tour starts at 7 am and includes a fresh sushi breakfast and a full tour of both the inner and outer markets.
 If you’re enthusiastic to see the famous Tuna Auction, you can add this on to your tour.
 It will involve getting up super early but the bustling atmosphere is sure to wake you up in no time!